IAdmObjectSnapshot

 • ADsPath

-• Gets the object ADS path that uniquely identifies this directory object among all others.
+• Gets the ADS path that uniquely identifies this directory object.

 • Class

-• Gets the name of the schema class of the object.
+• Gets the name of the object schema class.

 • GUID